ntucker/anansi/packages/jest-preset-anansi/README.md

 In case this doesn't work you can specify a string for the babel configuration.

 Using 'babel.config.js' will automatically invoke the `rootMode: 'upward'` algorithm.

+### ANANSI_JEST_TYPECHECK = true

+If set to 'false', this disables type checking which can reduce memory usage quite a bit.

+This can be useful when running tests in multiple environments as the environment often doesn't impact typing, making re-checking types a waste of resources.